Membership, Permits, Rules and Conditions of the Club.

 Membership of the Strathspey Angling Improvement Association (SAIA) is open to anyone whose Principle place of residence is in the Grantown-on-Spey, Cromdale, Duthil, Carrbridge, Dulnain Bridge, and Nethybridge areas.

-B. Categories of Local Membership of the Club for 2015.
+B. Categories of Local Membership of the Club.

 Permits are issued in the following categories.